 See answer

-How Often Can You Take Steroids Like Methylprednisolone or Prednisone With Lupus?
+How Often in a Year Can You Take Steroids With Lupus?

-Steroids play a crucial role in treating of systemic lupus erythematosus (SLE) by decreasing inflammation and preventing damage from the disease.
+Steroids are crucial in treating systemic lupus erythematosus (SLE) by decreasing inflammation and preventing damage caused by the disease.
 However, figuring out the right timing, duration, dosage, and type of steroids can feel like solving a puzzle.
 Steroids can help you feel better quickly, but high doses or long-term steroid therapy may cause damaging side effects.
+That might make you wonder, “How many times can I take steroids?”

-Currently, there’s no consensus among doctors about how much or how often people with lupus can take steroids.
+There’s no consensus among doctors about how often people with lupus can take steroids over the course of a year.
 In general, most lupus treatment guidelines recommend using the lowest possible dose for the shortest possible time to avoid the side effects of steroids.

-The dose and frequency you take depend on the type and severity of your symptoms, your other medical conditions, and your overall health.
-Discuss the risks and benefits of taking steroids for lupus with your doctor.
+The dosage and frequency of steroids you take will depend on the type and severity of your symptoms, your other medical conditions, and your overall health.
+It’s important to discuss the risks and benefits of taking steroids for lupus with your doctor.

 What Are Steroids?